-- Connected Status: Shows the individual's connected status in green. - Campus: Shows the individual's campus in purple.
-This is hidden if only one campus exists. - Record Status: This label only shows if the person is marked Inactive.
+- Connected Status: Shows the individual's connected status in green. - Campus: Shows the individual's campus in purple - Record Status: This label only shows if the person is marked Inactive.

-Last Visit On Site
+Last On Site

-The Last Visit on Site badge displays the number of days since a person's last visit to a selected site.
-If the person hasn't visited the site it won't be displayed.
+The Last On Site badge displays the number of days since a person's last visit to a selected site.
+If the person has not visited the site it will not be displayed.
 The badge can be configured to link to a page that displays the visitor's sessions and pages that they visited.
 Rock comes installed with this badge configured for the external site.